henrikschnor/pasimple/README.md

 ```

 To play a `.wav` file, we basically do the recording steps in reverse.
 First, we read the audio encoding together with the raw audio data from the file.
 When creating the `PaSimple` object, this time, we're opening a playback stream and specify the format of the audio we're going to play.
 It's then as simple as passing the raw audio data to the `write` function.
 Finally, we call `drain` to make sure all audio has played before closing the stream by leaving the `with` context.

+### Streaming

+An annotated example of how to stream audio from/to a source/sink can be found in [examples/echo.py](https://github.com/henrikschnor/pasimple/blob/master/examples/echo.py)

 ## Documentation